ChrisEYin/kactus/about.md

 layout: default
 ---

 Hello!
-I'm Chris Yin -- 27 years old living in the Bay Area working at [Coupa](http://www.crunchbase.com/organization/coupa), a late stage enterprise software startup as the lead Product Manager for Expenses, Inventory, and Mobile.
+I'm Chris Yin -- 27 years old living in the Bay Area working at [Coupa](http://www.crunchbase.com/organization/coupa), a late stage enterprise software startup as Director of Product Management for Expenses, Inventory, and Mobile.

 A little about myself -- I grew up in a small town in the Bay Area.
 I moved down to San Diego to go to college at [UCSD](https://ucsd.edu/).
 While I was there, I met some awesome people and started [Pathways](http://rady.ucsd.edu/ciid/pathways-ventures/), a group that worked together on various projects & startups.